Pany Varela: Club career

-On 29 December 2011, Anilton was loaned out to gain experience, joining Belenenses on a six-month deal.
+On 29 December 2011, Varela was loaned out to gain experience, joining Belenenses on a six-month deal.
 He moved to Olivais on 19 August 2012, in an equal predicament, but for one season.

-On 16 June 2013, Anilton moved to Fundão on a permanent deal, In the first year there, he helped the club win their first title ever, the Taça de Portugal de Futsal, plus reach the playoff finals.
-After three years with Fundão, Anilton returned to Lisbon to play for Sporting CP, joining them on 19 July 2016.
+On 16 June 2013, Varela moved to Fundão on a permanent deal, In the first year there, he helped the club win their first title ever, the Taça de Portugal de Futsal, plus reach the playoff finals.
+After three years with Fundão, Varela returned to Lisbon to play for Sporting CP, joining them on 19 July 2016.
 He helped them reach two consecutive UEFA Futsal Cup finals in 2016–17 and 2017–18.

 International career

-Anilton made his debut for Portugal national team on 22 June 2015, and has represented them on the UEFA Futsal Euro 2016 and UEFA Futsal Euro 2018, winning the latter.
+Varela made his debut for Portugal national team on 22 June 2015, and has represented them on the UEFA Futsal Euro 2016 and UEFA Futsal Euro 2018, winning the latter.